 Premier 1K | 5 x fare | 6 x fare | 11 x fare |

 Additionally, when you fly on a Star Alliance partner, you can enter your United MileagePlus number to earn United miles.
-See the chart below for how those miles are calculated.

 Travel partners

 Along with earning miles from flying, you can book rental cars and cruises through United's transportation partners.
-United partners with more than 25 cruise lines,. and you can earn up to 45,000 points on sailings.
+United partners with more than 25 cruise lines, and you can earn up to 45,000 points on sailings.
 United also partners with Avis and Budget rental cars, providing up to 1,250 award miles per qualifying rental (depending on your United status).
-It is important to include your MileagePlus number when booking travel through a travel partner; otherwise, you won'tearn miles.
+It is important to include your MileagePlus number when booking travel through a travel partner, otherwise you won't earn miles.

 United MileagePlus Shopping